-The mortgage of approximately \$882,000, which had an original principal amount of \$1.1 million, bears interest at the rate of 7.25% per annum, is payable in monthly installments of principal and interest of \$9,975, is due December 18, 2013 and is secured by the land and building located at 4077 Chesswood Drive, Toronto, Ontario.
-On July 17, 2008, subsequent to the quarter-end, the Fund sold the property and the purchaser assumed the mortgage.
+The mortgage, which had an original principal amount of \$1.1 million, bore interest at the rate of 7.25% per annum, and was payable in monthly installments of principal and interest of \$9,975, was due December 18, 2013 and was secured by the land and building located at 4077 Chesswood Drive, Toronto, Ontario.
+On July 17, 2008, the Fund sold the property and the purchaser assumed the mortgage.

-The \$3.5 million principal amount of convertible debentures (the "Debentures") were issued by the Fund in exchange for convertible debentures in the same principal amount issued by cars4U Ltd. in February 10, 2003.
-The Debentures bear interest at the rate of 9% per annum, were payable quarterly, and were originally to be due on August 10, 2007.
+The \$3.5 million principal amount of convertible debentures (the "Debentures") were issued by the Fund in exchange for convertible debentures in the same principal amount issued by cars4U Ltd. on February 10, 2003.
+The Debentures bear interest at the rate of 9% per annum, payable quarterly, and were originally to be due on August 10, 2007.
 The Debentures were subsequently amended so as to extend the maturity date until August 10, 2008.
 The Debentures were convertible into Fund Units, at the holders' option, at a conversion price of \$15.58 per Fund Unit.
 The Debentures were to be automatically converted into Fund Units in the event that the 20-day average price for the Fund Units was at least \$20.16 per Fund Unit.
-Debentures in the principal amount of \$2.2 million (out of the aggregate \$3.5 million principal amount of the Debentures) were issued to trustees of the Fund and/or directors of Chesswood GP Limited (who were previously directors of cars4U Ltd.), which is a 100% owned subsidiary of the Fund.
-Subsequent to the quarter end the Debentures were extended and a further \$600,000 of the outstanding Debentures were acquired by certain of such trustees/directors.
-Please see the subsequent event note in the notes to the quarterly financial statements.
+The Debentures were further amended so as to provide for an extension of the due date to January 31, 2011.
+The terms of conversion were amended as well.
+The Debentures are now convertible into Fund Units (at the holders' option) at a conversion price of \$3.50 per Fund Unit (the conversion price was previously \$15.58 per Fund Unit).
+The Fund has the option to convert the Debentures into Fund Units (at the conversion price of \$3.50 per Fund Unit) in the event that the 20-day average price for the Fund Units is at least \$4.40 per Fund Unit.
+Debentures in the principal amount of \$2.8 million (out of the aggregate \$3.5 million principal amount of the Debentures) are held by trustees of the Fund and/or directors of Chesswood GP Limited (who were previously directors of cars4U Ltd.), which is a 100% owned subsidiary of the Fund.
+The change in the conversion option was valued at approximately \$80,000.

-Future income taxes payable at June 30, 2008 totaled \$11.1 million compared to \$10.8 million at December 31, 2007, an increase of \$341,000.
-The increase in future income taxes payable is comprised of future income tax provision of approximately \$161,000 for the period and a \$180,000 increase in future taxes payable as a result of foreign exchange.
+Future income taxes payable at September 30, 2008 totaled \$13.0 million compared to \$10.8 million at December 31, 2007, an increase of \$2.2 million.
+The increase in future income taxes payable is comprised of future income tax provision of approximately \$324,000 for the period and a \$1.9 million increase in future taxes payable as a result of foreign exchange.

-The Fund is subject to United States federal income taxes as Pawnee's business operates in the United States, and subject to Canadian federal and provincial income taxes as Lease-Win operates in Canada.
+The Fund is subject to United States federal income taxes as Pawnee's business operates in the United States, and subject to Canadian federal and provincial income taxes as Lease-Win and Sherway LP operate in Canada.
 The structure of the Fund, similar to other cross-border income fund structures, includes inter-company debt that generates inter-company interest expense.
 Taxes payable, and therefore the calculation of income tax expense, have been reduced by this inter-company interest expense.
 Income taxes in Pawnee and Lease-Win are provided for using the asset and liability method of accounting, this method recognizes future tax assets and liabilities that arise from differences between the accounting basis of the subsidiaries' assets and liabilities and their corresponding tax basis.